 Just as Falak is beginning to enjoy this new tranquil phase of her life, Salman seems to be stepping into a parallel universe where now he is the one standing in front of the mirror.
 He finds himself asking pretty much the same questions that Falak has asked of him so many eons ago: Why?
 How?
 Why is this happening to me?
 What did I do wrong?
 The answers, which had been hard to find then, remain equally elusive now.

 Another person also standing in front of the mirror is Mehrunnisa.
 Unlike Salman, who is only now stepping on the path, her daughter’s suffering has shaken Mehrunnisa to the very core of her being.
 In the past few weeks we’ve seen her grow as well.
 The process of khud ehtesaabi is very difficult and painful, because it involves facing up to all the bitter truths that we try to hide in the darkest deepest recesses of our minds.
 As she so very eloquently puts it, it may not be easy to forgive, but it is even harder to acknowledge mistakes and to own up to the error of our ways.
 Here, we see a very different Falak offering consolation and holding out hope for her mother as she says: Allah se ruju karne main kaisa pachtawa, us ke paas tau guzrey huey kal ke maafi bhi hai aur aaney wale kal ka inaam bhi.
-Hardships such as those faced by Mehrunnisa are not punishments, rather difficulties of the path, as illustrated by Falak’s story and explained by the 12th c poet Attar.
+Hardships such as those faced by Mehrunnisa are not punishments, rather difficulties of the path, as illustrated by Falak’s story and explained by the poet Attar.

 Whether Falak should have returned to Salman or not, is a question I’m still debating.
 I had originally hoped that once she signed the divorce papers, Falak would never look back.
 But the way it transpired here, I guess it made sense within the context of the story.
 That said, I really appreciated how Falak was able to share all her misgivings with naani, who in turn heard her out very patiently and then offered her advice.
 What I have really appreciated here is the way the adults interact with the younger generation, or rather the writer and director converse with their viewers.
-There is a genuine sense of a dialogue, never an attempt at imposing views or forcing prescriptive opinions on to the audiences.
+There is a genuine sense of a dialogue, never an attempt at imposing views or forcing prescriptive opinions.

 The Falak who returned to her house today was a far cry from the Falak who had first come here as a giddy young bride; this was also a different woman from the broken shattered Falak who left the house in an ambulance after suffering a nervous breakdown; and this is also a whole other person when compared to the relatively stronger but still shaken Falak who left the house after her encounter with the lovebirds Salman and Tabinda.
 This is a Falak who has been to hell and back, and is now entering the house on her terms.
 This Falak is not a coy girl with stars in her eyes; this is a woman who knows where she’s come from and where she’s headed.
 Her shattering of Salman’s statue is a significant metaphor for her breaking off all ties to her past, when she, as a besotted young girl, had equated a mere mortal with divinity.
-Falak’ journey is now complete – she has found her Shehr-e Zaat.
+Falak’ journey was now complete – she had found her shehr-e zaat.

 The last scene, a happy Falak opening the windows of her already well-lit house to let more sunlight in, was a stunning visual harkening back to a scene in the earlier episodes when a very troubled naani had to push aside the heavy curtains and open windows to light up her very dark bedroom in Mehrunnisa’s house.
 Yes, God does indeed work in mysterious ways and as naani said, if all this hadn’t happened Falak would probably have been leading a life similar to that of her mother’s social lifestyle– constantly running on the hamster’s wheel and getting nowhere.